hg387/cube/README.md

 ```

 # Instructions to build and run tests:
 1) We are using Google Test to create unit tests.
+Also, some functions available in C++20 are used.
 Example CMake command to build the project, the command should be adjusted according to build environment:
 ```
 /usr/bin/cmake --build </workspaces/cube/out/build/rubrick_cube> --parallel 4 --
 ```